WorldWideTelescope/worldwide-telescope-diy-planetarium-dome-guide/content/runwwt/index.md

    in this case run all the tours you might need once (which stores them locally) whilst connected to the internet, before removing the connection and moving to the dome.
-2. Run the AAS WorldWide Telescope Windows Client on the laptop.
+2. Run the WorldWide Telescope Windows Client on the laptop.
 The Web Client (based on Silverlight) does not currently support the dome warping software, so make sure you are using the downloaded Windows Client version, and that the version number (which can be verified in the **About WorldWide